Serial-Comma/obsidian-notes/H1 Economics/Factors affecting demand.md

 ### Population
 Increase in population size → Increased demand for all [[G&S]]

-Changes in population structure also affect
+Changes in population structure also affect demand patterns.
+Aging population → Increase in demand for goods consumed by elderly → Decrease in goods consumed by young people

+### Expectations of future prices
+Expected price increase → Buyers bring forward purchases to buy more before price increases → Current demand increases

+Expected price decrease → Buyers hold back purchases to only buy when price is lower → Current demand decreases

 ## Price of related goods: